Chart Color Schemes

 An assessment of population growth drivers in Wiley Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Wiley Park's population is approximately 10,567 as of August 2025.
-This represents an increase of 432 people since the 2021 Census, which reported a population of 10,135 people.
-The growth is inferred from the estimated resident population of 10,570 in June 2024 and the addition of 31 validated new addresses post-Census.
-This results in a population density ratio of 7,602 persons per square kilometer, placing Wiley Park among the top 10% of national locations assessed by AreaSearch.
-Wiley Park's growth rate of 4.3% since the Census is within 0.3 percentage points of its SA3 area (4.6%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 73.6% of overall population gains in recent periods.
+Wiley Park's population stood at approximately 10,573 as of November 2025.
+This figure represents an increase of 438 people from the 2021 Census total of 10,135, indicating a growth rate of 4.3%.
+The change was inferred from the estimated resident population of 10,570 reported by the ABS in June 2024 and an additional 33 validated new addresses since the Census date.
+This results in a population density ratio of 7,606 persons per square kilometer, placing Wiley Park in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 4.3% since the census is within 0.5 percentage points of the SA3 area's rate of 4.8%, indicating strong growth fundamentals.
+Overseas migration contributed approximately 73.6% of Wiley Park's overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where necessary, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
-Based on projected demographic shifts, Wiley Park is expected to experience above median population growth, with an increase of 1,512 persons to 2041, representing a total increase of 14.3% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Wiley Park is expected to experience above median population growth, with an increase of 1,512 persons projected by 2041, reflecting a total increase of 14.3% over the 17-year period.

 Frequently Asked Questions - Population